maxcom/lor-jamwiki/README.txt

      installation.
   8. View any page on the Wiki.
 You will be redirected to the upgrade page and any required upgrade steps will be automatically performed.

+If an upgrade fails please report the error on jamwiki.org, and then follow manual upgrade steps outlined in the UPGRADE.txt document.

 DATABASE SETTINGS